 We are going to start a fresh visualization, so if you have been following along with the exercises so far, now is a good time to reset ParaView.
-The easiest way to do this is to press the 💱 button.
+The easiest way to do this is to press the way to do this is to press the

-- 1. Create a sphere source (Sources \rightarrow Sphere) and it. - 2.
-Now make sure the animation view panel is visible (View \rightarrow Animation View if it is not). - 3.
+- 1. Create a sphere source (Sources $\rightarrow$ Sphere) and Fappy it. - 2.
+Now make sure the animation view panel is visible (View $\rightarrow$ Animation View if it is not). - 3.
 Change the No. Frames option to 50 (10 will go far too quickly).